Ro Body Review 2026: Pricing, Medications, Clinical Experience & Honest Verdict | Luma Health

 8. Ro.
 Official Website — Ro Body Program. ro.co

 Medical Disclaimer: This article is for educational purposes only and does not constitute medical advice.
 Luma Health competes with Ro Body — readers should consider this context.
 Ro pricing and program details reflect publicly available information as of June 2026 and are subject to change — verify current rates directly at ro.co before enrolling.
 GLP-1 medications require a prescription from a licensed clinician.
 Clinical services at Luma Health are provided by Wasef Health, PC.
-Compounded medications are prepared by VialsRX, a licensed 503A sterile compounding pharmacy in Houston, TX.
+Compounded medications are prepared by VialsRX, a licensed 503A sterile compounding pharmacy in Houston, TX (TX Board #35264), and are not FDA-approved finished drug products.